-This task will develop an optimized fuse plate design that would provide for a more efficient utilization of current large guide sign supports.
+This task developed an optimized fuse plate design that provided for a more efficient utilization of current large guide sign supports.
 Previous research under Task 4 has shown that fuse plates are generally the controlling factor in determining the wind load capacity of a large guide sign support.
 By optimizing the fuse plate design, the capacity of most large guide sign supports could be increased, possibly leading to reduced large guide sign support installation costs.